roblillack/tdoc/tests/snapshots/snapshot_tests__test_full_doc.snap.md

 The purpose of this document is to demonstrate the following use\-cases:

 - Describe the features supported by FTML.
-- Showcase the FTML standard formatting enforced by `fmtftml`.
+- Showcase the FTML standard formatting enforced by `tdoc`.

 ## Supported features